 His design projects include the art direction of the Taipei Biennial at Taipei Museum of Fine Arts, Taiwan (with Anselm Franke); the graphic identity of Barkow Leibinger Architects, Berlin; the Serpentine Gallery Manifesto Marathon, London (with Hans Ulrich Obrist, 2008); and the Sternberg Press Solution series (with Ingo Niermann, since 2008).

-Kyes has lecture and participated in numerous international conferences on design related subjects and has taught at various universities including the Architectural Association School of Architecture (2007-11) and Ecole cantonale d’art de Lausanne (ECAL) where he has been a Visiting Professor.
-Kyes is frequent Jury Member in design competitions worldwide.
-His current projects include the art direction of the eighth edition of the Berlin Biennale in 2014.
+Kyes has lectured and participated in numerous international conferences on design related subjects and has taught at various universities including the Architectural Association School of Architecture (2007–11) and École cantonale d’art de Lausanne (ECAL) where he has been a Visiting Professor.
+Kyes is frequent jury member in design competitions worldwide.

 Follow @zakkyes on Twitter